HendrikGro/TORI_Codar_Analysis/results.md

 As the geostrophic flow is only daily, surface currents have been daily averaged.
 Then, because of way less data points, the window size has been reduced to 128.

-I applied a lagrangian particle tracking method, [oceanparcels](https://oceanparcels.org/).
+I applied a lagrangian particle tracking method, <a href='https://oceanparcels.org/'>oceanparcels</a>.
-This works quite nicely, an example can be seen [here](./figures/parcels_penghu_channel.png), but has not been used for the analysis because lack of time and not having a specific approach.
+This works quite nicely, an example can be seen <a href='./figures/parcels_penghu_channel.png'>here</a>, but has not been used for the analysis because lack of time and not having a specific approach.
 An idea could be to release particles in the Penghu-channel each day and track them for a month or so to end up with a distribution of tracks in the Taiwan Strait.

 # Results